 Did you know that?
 I didn’t, nobody told me.

-However, I would suggest you contact Autism Western Cape for assistance and guidance.
-They have a wonderful team with many years of experience that will be able to help you with any questions.
+(i) has a wonderful team with many years of experience that will be able to help you with any questions.
 They also have stations at Tygerberg Hospital and Red Cross Hospital.

-If your child only got a 45 min screening interview with a psychologist or specialist, don’t despair, the school your child is referred to will/should have a multi-disciplinary team who will observe your child for a 2 week period to assess whether placement at their school is appropriate.
-If not, they will refer to the appropriate school.
+Ideally, for the most comprehensive assessment, it needs to be a multi-disciplinary team of a neuro-paediatrician, psychologist, speech therapist and occupational therapist, and it needs to be done over a two-week observation period.
+If your child only got a 45-minute screening interview with a psychologist or specialist, don’t despair, the school your child is referred to will have a multi-disciplinary team that will observe your child for that two-week period to assess whether placement at their school is appropriate.
+If not, they will refer you to the appropriate school.

 The creche gave me the contact number of a social worker from Jelly Beanz and she referred me to a psychiatrist at Christian Barnard Hospital.
-While I waited on a response, I emailed another doctor and made an appointment with the Psychologist.
+While I waited for a response, I emailed another doctor and made an appointment with the Psychologist.